IBMStreams/endpoint-monitor/README.md

 ### 5. Deploy application

+#### Create a job group in the Streams instance first

+From the Streams console application dashboard, open the menu, expand the instance, select Job Groups, and  click **Make job group**.
+Provide a name, such as "WebApps".

 Using an Openshift cluster run `oc new-app` to build and deploy the *endpoint-monitor* application.
 Use the same project where the streams is installed.
 The following command creates a *endpoint-monitor* application with name *streams-endpoint-monitor*